Public Utility Regulation

 What it is:

-Public utility regulation for AI would establish frontier AI systems and compute infrastructure as essential services subject to government oversight similar to electricity grids, telecommunications networks, or transportation systems.
-Under this framework, AI developers would face obligations including: non-discriminatory access (serving all customers on equal terms), regulated pricing (preventing monopolistic rent extraction), reliability standards (ensuring consistent service availability), and transparency requirements (disclosing capabilities and limitations).
-This approach differs from antitrust enforcement (which addresses existing monopolies) and liability frameworks (which address harms after they occur) by establishing ex ante regulatory obligations that treat AI providers as stewards of essential infrastructure rather than ordinary market participants.
+Public utility regulation would subject frontier AI systems and compute infrastructure to government oversight similar to electricity grids, telecommunications networks, or water systems.
+Under this framework, AI providers would face obligations including non-discriminatory access (serving all customers on equal terms), regulated pricing (preventing monopolistic rent extraction), reliability standards (ensuring consistent service availability), and transparency requirements (disclosing capabilities and limitations).
+The underlying premise is that some technologies become so essential to economic participation that market provision alone produces unacceptable outcomes — monopoly pricing, exclusionary access, or service instability that cascades through dependent systems.
+Public utility regulation establishes ex ante obligations rather than waiting to address harms after they occur.

 Recommended Reading: